The OT School House Podcast:

 Listeners will:

-1. Learn the primary reasons that lead to parents asking for an Independent Educational Evaluation (IEE) and what they can do to in an attempt to prevent IEEs
+1. Learn the primary reasons that lead to parents asking for an Independent Educational Evaluation (IEE) and what they can do in an attempt to prevent IEEs

 2. Understand what an IEE looks like in a real situation and learn how to approach an IEP meeting when an IEE is being presented